French title chase down to wire after PSG move point behind Lille

 Marquinhos made it three in the 68th minute with a thumping header from Neymar's corner.
 Moise Kean rounded off an easy win for PSG one minute from the end.

-Monaco are also still in with a potential shout after their 2-1 home win over Rennes moved Niko Kovac's third-placed side three points behind Lille with one to play.
+Monaco are also still in with a potential shout for the title after their 2-1 home win over Rennes moved Niko Kovac's third-placed side three points behind Lille with one to play.

-They are also looking over their shoulders at Lyon, who are a point further back in fourth following their flamboyant 5-2 win at Nimes, who were relegated following the defeat and wins for both Lorient and Nantes.
+They hold the final Champions League spot but are looking over their shoulders at Lyon, who are a point further back in fourth following their flamboyant 5-2 win at Nimes, who were relegated following the defeat and wins for both Lorient and Nantes.

+Nimes' fight to stay in the top flight looked on when Moussa Kone capitalised on a poor backpass to open the scoring in the fifth minute, but Lucas Paqueta levelled for away side Lyon just three minutes later and from then on it was almost one-way traffic.

+Memphis Depay crashed home Lyon's second in the 20th minute and nine minutes later Paqueta had his second with a low strike from the edge of the area.

 JOIN OUR PULSE COMMUNITY!